lufla/ESP32_CAN/README.md

-# ESP32-CAN - A Software CAN Library for the ESP32 Family
+# ESP32- A Software CAN Library for the ESP32 Family

-A simple, lightweight, and educational CAN communication library for the **entire ESP32 family**.
+A feature-complete, lightweight, and educational CAN communication library for the **entire ESP32 family**.
 This library does **not** use the built-in hardware CAN (TWAI) controller.
 Instead, it manually implements the CAN protocol's logic on standard GPIO pins, a technique known as "bit-banging."

 This approach makes it compatible with virtually any ESP32 board, as it only requires two available GPIO pins.
+This version is a robust implementation that includes **arbitration, a full error state machine, CRC validation, and active acknowledgement**.

-> **⚠️ Disclaimer: For Educational Use Only**
+> **⚠️ Disclaimer: For Experimental and Low-Speed Use**
-> This library was created to demonstrate the low-level workings of the CAN 2.0A protocol.
-It is **not** suitable for production, commercial, or mission-critical applications.
-It lacks crucial features like bus arbitration, robust error handling, and proper message validation, which are essential for reliable CAN communication.
-For any real-world application, please use a library that leverages the ESP32's built-in hardware CAN (TWAI) controller.
+> This library was created to provide a fully-featured CAN implementation for educational and experimental purposes.
+While it implements the core logic of the CAN standard, software-based timing (bit-banging) is inherently less precise than a dedicated hardware controller.
+It is **not recommended for high-speed or mission-critical applications**.
+For reliable, high-speed communication, please use a library that leverages the ESP32's built-in hardware CAN (TWAI) controller.

 ---

 ## Features
--   **Universal ESP32 Compatibility:** Works with any board in the ESP32 family (ESP32, ESP32-S2, ESP32-C3, etc.).
+-   **Universal ESP32 Compatibility:** Works with any board in the ESP32 family.
 -   **Flexible Pin Assignment:** Use any two available GPIO pins for RX and TX.
+-   **Collision Detection & Arbitration:** Sender detects higher-priority messages and will safely abort transmission if it loses arbitration.
+-   **Full Error State Machine:** Tracks Transmit/Receive Error Counters (TEC/REC) and transitions between **Error-Active**, **Error-Passive**, and **Bus-Off** states.
+-   **CRC Validation & Active ACK:** The receiver validates the CRC of incoming messages and actively sends an Acknowledge (ACK) bit for valid frames.
+-   **Non-Blocking Read:** The `readFrame()` function is non-blocking, allowing your main loop to run freely without getting stuck.
 -   **Hardware Independent:** Does not rely on the built-in TWAI peripheral.
--   **Lightweight:** Minimal footprint with no complex dependencies.
--   **Educational:** A great tool for learning the fundamentals of the CAN protocol.

 ---